Finding Freedom Week 19: My Health Scare Part 2

 Once he came back in, he explained that it was very clear that there were changes within a large area of tissue, and that he felt my case was a bit of an anomaly.

-Hmmm – an anomaly you say?
-I wasn’t sure how I felt about that.
 I like being an anomaly in terms of the expected time frame of when the average person should retire.
-But having an anomaly in the same context as when you are talking about whether or not you have cancer did not seem good.
+But having an anomaly in the same context as when you are talking about whether or not you have cancer did not seem so good.

 I decided I would just nod and listen to what further information this doctor could offer me on my “anomaly”.

 The doctor proposed a plan of attack.
-He felt it was best to take tissue samples from two different areas of where the tissue changes were observed, rather than the spots that had been noted on the original ultrasounds, mammograms, and the recent MRI.
-This would require two separate incisions and collections, but he felt it would give us a more thorough understanding of what was happening on a more cellular level.
+He felt it was best to take tissue samples from two different areas of where the tissue changes were observed, rather than the spots that had been noted on the original ultrasound and the recent MRI.

 Sure – why not?
 If you’re going be cutting and sticking that needle in – might as well do as many of those as you need to right now.